carpentries-incubator/fair-bio-practice/_episodes/03-being-fair.md

 [BSD](https://opensource.org/licenses/BSD-2-Clause),
 or [Apache license](http://www.apache.org/licenses/).

+> ## Copyright and data
+>
+> Software code (the text) automatically gets the default
+> copyright protection
+> which prevents others from copying or modifying it.
+> Only the explicit licence grants the usage permissions to others.
+>
+> Data, being factual, cannot be copyrighted.
+So why, do we need a licence?
+>
+> While the data itself cannot be copyrighted,
+> the way how it is presented can be.
+The extend to which it is protected needs ultimately
+> to be settled by the court.
+>
+> The "good actors" will restrain from using your data to avoid "court" risks.
+> The "bad actors" will either ignore the risk or can afford the lawyers
+> fees.
+{: .callout}

 2. Describe your data well / provide good metadata
     * write README file describing the data
     * user descriptive column headers for the data tables